 - You need to request a balance transfer quickly.
 Citi requires you transfer any balances during the first four months of opening your new account.

 How to improve your chances of approval for a balance transfer

 Ash Exantus, head of financial education and financial empowerment coach in the New York City office of BankMobile, said that banks will look at both your credit score and debt-to-income ratio when determining whether you qualify for a balance transfer.

-Exantus said that your credit score is especially important.
+Exantus said your credit score is especially important.
 Your score might be high enough to qualify for a balance transfer.
-But if your score isn’t a strong one, you might take a hit when that 0-percent offer expires, he said.
+But if your score isn’t a strong one, you might take a hit when that 0% offer expires, he said.

 “What will your interest rate be after your introductory offer is up?”
 Exantus asked.
 The higher your credit score, the lower your interest rate should be, but that’s not always the case.

 It’s important to remember, too, how much you can transfer will depend on the credit limit on your new Citi card.
 Your credit score will help determine how high this limit is.
 And if your limit isn’t high enough, you might not be able to transfer all your debt to your new card.

 “If you can only transfer part of your debt, a transfer generally isn’t worth it,” Exantus said.
 “If you are paying off debt on two cards, it can get complicated.
 If you are going to do a balance transfer, you want to be able to transfer the full balance from your existing card.”
 However, you can still experience some savings if you can only transfer part of your high-interest debt.
 You’ll just have to learn how to manage multiple card payments.

 How to initiate a balance transfer on a Citi credit card

 If you already own a Citi credit card: